becwheatley/radiocarbon-dating/README.md

 # radiocarbon-dating
-Investigating the effects of possible sampling biases on the results of common analysis techniques for radiocarbon dating of human occupation. documentation by Rebecca Wheatley (2023)
+Investigating the effects of possible sampling biases on the results of common analysis techniques for radiocarbon dating of human occupation.
+Documentation by Rebecca Wheatley.

 Technical details pertaining to the code and where to find the simulated data and fitted models:
 * All code written in R v.
 4.3.0
 * Simulated raw and calibrated data, frequency distributions and summed probability distributions have all been uploaded to the UTas Research Data Portal in the archived project, "RD-SDBIRDS".
-Barry Brook and Chris Johnson have access

 Workflow:
 * 1. sampling_bias_in_radiocarbon_dating-simulation_study-[trend]_population_growth-baseline_SPD_vs_mean_subsample_SPDs.R files